Jon Rahm jumps ship to LIV Golf in a stunning blow to the PGA Tour

 “I want to play against the best in the world in a format that’s been going on for hundreds of years,” he said at the US Open last year.
 “That’s what I want to see.”

-He sang a different tune in the Fox interview, saying while money was a factor, there were other elements “that make it so exciting.”
+He sang a different tune in the Fox interview, saying while money was a factor, there were other elements “that make it so exciting”.

 “Once you get past that, the love of the game, wanting to grow it to a global market and be part of a team, be a captain and hopefully being a leader to teammates, it is something that is so, so special,” Rahm said.